daniel-gil/dgt/README.md

 #### DGT.WebApi
 It's a Web API application and represents the presentation layer.

+#### DGT.UnitTests
+It's a test project using XUnit test framework to demonstrate how we can use the in-memory database provider to mock the database content.

 ### appsettings.json
 This file contains the database connection `DefaultConnection` which by default connects to the local DB server.